 Students may request credit for knowledge, experience or skills gained outside the normal educational structure.
 In such cases, the student should contact the appropriate department chair.
 Students must be currently enrolled at the College and may not request credit for a course they have previously received a grade for (including Y, W or F).
 Students are required to submit credentials and/or a portfolio for evaluation.
+Experiential Learning includes both formal and informal learning resulting from work experience, non-credit courses, seminar training, workshops, professional licenses and certifications, community volunteerism, and unique life experiences.
 Upon assessment of the credentials and/or portfolio, the assigned assessor from the discipline may recommend awarding credit.
 A fee is required.
 (See SGP 606: Transfer of Credit into HACC Credit Programs)